 - Use "Eclipse/Help/Install new software..." to install Spectra Tools from our update site:

-Note: Mac users should use "Eclipse/Window/Preferences/Spectra" to change the BDD engine to "JTLV package"
+Note: Mac users, starting July 2023, Spectra IDE should be compatible with M1.
+If you use M2, use "Eclipse/Window/Preferences/Spectra" to change the BDD engine to "JTLV package".

 - Download the tutorial zip and import the projects into your workspace